laanlabs/ARBodyPoseRecorder/README.md

 # ARBodyPoseRecorder
-Record ARBodyAnchor joints to json and video along with it
+Record ARBodyAnchor joints to json and video along with it.
+( Uses SceneKit instead of RealityKit )

 All 91 joints are logged with modelTransform, rather than the localTransform

 Video is currently not rotated for device orientation